 Mahabharata and Lord Ganesha:

 Vyasa is credited with writing the epic tale of Mahabharata.
 While writing, Vyasa needed the assistance of another learned person who would transcribe that which Vyasa dictates.
 Lord Ganesha was the person suitable for the role.
 On asking for the help of Lord Ganesha, he put a condition that Vyasa will narrate the whole story without a pause.
 On that, Vyasa agreed to do so, given the condition that Lord Ganesha must understand each verse before he transcribed it.
 Ganesha agreed to this condition and together they then wrote Mahabharata, Upanishads, and 18 Puranas.
 It took them 3 years to complete Mahabharata.
 Mahabharata is said to have been written in the year 3100 BC and was written before it occurred as Veda Vyasa was the knower of the future.

 Vyasa is considered to be an immortal soul and is said to be present even today living as a hermit.
 Chiranjeevi is someone who is bestowed with immorality. ( if interested, i have written another article on Vyasa and other Chiranjeevis here:

-As all other mythical stories I have written, the stories sound incredulous !
+As with all other mythical stories I have written, the stories sound incredulous!
 So much so that we call them not stories but legends.
 But some evidences are irrefutable.
-Like even today we have the tale of Mahabharata, Upanishads and Vedas and other puranas, if at least partially documented and available for narration.
-Vyasa is considered as one of the most learned person in all the ancient Indian legends and his work shaped the knowledge and faith of what we today call as the modern India and if I may dare say, to a lot extend, even the world.
+Like even today we have the tale of Mahabharata, Upanishads, and Vedas, and other Puranas, if at least partially documented and available for narration.
+Vyasa is considered as one of the most learned people in all the ancient Indian legends and his work shaped the knowledge and faith of what we today call modern India and if I may dare say, to a lot extend, even the world.
 Respect to the greatest teacher of all time.